 Most of the year, the ocean's waves look perfectly ordinary at Mavericks.
 The big waves come only after a big winter storm in the Pacific Ocean.

 Late each year, contest organizers announce the official waiting period for the Mavericks surf contest.
 This year, the competition window opens on November 1.
-When conditions look like they are going to be big enough (at least 25 feet high), the organizers call a group of 24 pre-selected surfers to let them know when the Mavericks Surf Contest will begin.
+When conditions look like they are going to be big enough (at least 25 feet high), the organizers call a group of pre-selected surfers to let them know when the Mavericks Challenge will begin.
 The contestants have just 48 hours to get there.
 That's all the time you'll have to prepare to watch them, too.

-The first Mavericks Surf Contest was held in 1999.
-The name and the group running it changes every few years, but in 2017 it was called the Titans of Mavericks.
-No matter what the name of the competition is or who's running it, if Mother Nature provides the waves, tens of thousands of spectators will gather to watch an elite group of the world's best big wave surfers.
+No matter what the name of the competition is or who's running it, if Mother Nature provides the waves, tens of thousands of spectators sometimes gather to watch that elite group of the world's best big wave surfers.

 Watching the Mavericks Challenge Surf Contest in Person

 The Mavericks Challenge's heart-stopping, big waves break over an ocean reef off Pillar Point near Half Moon Bay.
 If you decide to go to Half Moon Bay to see what's going on, don't expect to see too much from land.
 The big waves break about half a mile offshore.
 Bring binoculars and arrive as early as you can to find a good viewing spot.

 Watching the Mavericks Surfers Online

-You'll get a much closer look at the surfers if you watch online than if you go to Half Moon Bay to try to see it.
+You might get a much closer look at the surfers if you watch online than if you go to Half Moon Bay to try to see it.
 You can also find that on the World Surf League website.